zhangyf1029/Music-Preference-BU-students-Stats-Analysis/README.md

-# Music Preference among BU Students
+# Music Preference among BU Students (All Done with JMP)
 For our project, we were trying to find the correlation between music preferences and five other variables, such as GPA, Major, activity, region and age.
 To test our hypothesis of each